 The workers bees are the ones that actually make honey.
 But a single bee does not make honey alone, it is the work of many individuals.
 In addition, workers are responsible for collecting all the resources needed by the colony.

 In most regions, colonies do not make honey all year.
 Bees are cold-blooded insects.
 They can not fly in cold temperatures.

 Also, during cold months very few nectar producing plants are blooming.
-This is why beekeepers can only harvest excess honey during the warmer month to produce good stores of food inside the hive.
+This is why honey bees work so hard during the warmer month to produce good stores of food inside the hive.